sbnd/sbnd_fcms_flashplayer/README.md

-sbnd_fcms_flashplayer
+Flashplayer Component
 =====================

-Flashplayer package

-Media plugin for a flash video player.

-backend component(s) : NO
-frontend component(s): YES
+Flash Video Player component , that can be used independently into the frontend.

+The component has a frontend only.

 For more information: http://fcms.sbnd.net/